jlumbroso/prog-exam-room-allocation/src/PE1.md

 Notice that if you compile and run the code it already does something:

 ```
-javac-introcs ZoomRooms.java
+% javac-introcs ZoomRooms.java
-java-introcs ZoomRooms greedy 3
+% java-introcs ZoomRooms greedy 3

 Room: 1
 -------
 ```

 There are two command line arguments given here (the string `greedy` and the number 3.
-The first one tells tells the program which assignment algorithm to use (`greedy` in this case, and the other two options are `robin` and `random`).
+The first one tells the program which assignment algorithm to use (`greedy` in this case, and the other two options are `robin` and `random`).
 The second argument is the maximum number of students the teacher wants in each room (3 in this case).

 Also possibly helpful is a debugging function (`debug`) that tells you the state of some variables in the main function, which can be triggered by appending `-debug` to the name of the algorithm, like this:

 ```
-af@afbook2:ZoomRooms% java-introcs ZoomRooms greedy-debug 3
+% java-introcs ZoomRooms greedy-debug 3
 Called debug() function.
 roomSize: 3
 numRooms: 2